zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 ```
 ### Hadoop based Data generation is now available, unless you have specific need to use shared folder approach, We prefer you to use Hadoop jobs to generate data.

-$/Big-Bench/scripts/bigBenchHadoopDataGen.sh -mapTasks 500 -sf 500 ## We have considered the number of containers on the cluster to decide how many map tasks. -sf 500=500GB of data, for 1TB provide sf will be 1000
+$/Big-Bench/scripts/bigBench -m 500 -f 500 hadoopDataGen ## We have considered the number of containers on the cluster to decide how many map tasks. -sf 500=500GB of data, for 1TB provide sf will be 1000

 ## If you decide to generate data non-hadoop way, follow below instructions.